Reinstein Glackin & Herriott

 5. Division Of Property

 When one household is divided into two, people feel insecure.
 Each side fears being impoverished by the division of property, which splits marital assets into two fair and equitable parcels.
 The lawyer you choose to work with can make a big difference.
-Property division during a Maryland divorce requires great professionalism, great skill and great consideration.
+Property division requires great professionalism, great skill and great consideration.

 These are the qualities our attorneys exemplify at Reinstein, Glackin & Herriott, LLC.